GotobedXiuyuan/NYU-CS476-Processing-Big-Data-Project/README.md

 Longitude: String
 New Georeferenced Column: String

+The dataset is zipped to fit in the Github's Maximum file size of 25 MB

 2) /etl_code

-Directory containing .java, .class, and .jar files used to clean the Employee_Dataset.csv file, (ie Removing unwanted columns).
+Directory containing .java, .class, and .jar files used to clean the NYPD_Arrest_Data__Year_to_Date__20240303.csv using Mapreduce, (Removing unwanted columns and missing values).

 3) /profiling_code

-Directory containing .java, .class, and .jar files used to basic data profiling (only used the CountRecs MR job which was assigned as a homework assignment)
+Directory containing scala file used to basic data profiling (only used the CountRecs MR job which was assigned as a homework assignment)

 4) /ana_code: